 You’ll get this view.

-Some of the extra information you’ll see is how many documents or tabs you have open in a program.
+You’ll be able to see information like how many documents or tabs you have open in a program.

 To the right, you’ll see how much of your CPU, Memory, Disk space, and Network is in use and how much of those resources each program is using.
 If you find that your PC has slowed, this can help you determine the culprit.